 Also sow some single annual flowers such as Sweet Alyssum (perennial in polytunnels, sowing itself freely), limnanthes (poached egg flower), cosmos, calendula, Californian poppies, Convulvulus tricolour, nasturtiums, phacelia, sunflowers etc. All of these will attract beneficial insects like hoverflies, lacewings and ladybirds which will help with pest control, and also attract bees which help with crop pollination.

-Sow fast-growing green manures like buckwheat, mustard (a brassica so watch rotations), lupins & red clover (legumes) and phacelia, to improve the soil by adding humus, to encourage beneficial microbes, 'lock-up' carbon and feed worms (after digging in), on any empty patches of ground that won't be used for 6 weeks or more.
+Sow fast-growing green manures like buckwheat, mustard (a brassica so make sure it fits into your rotations), lupins & red clover (legumes) and phacelia, to improve the soil by adding humus, to encourage beneficial microbes, 'lock-up' carbon and feed worms (after digging in), on any empty patches of ground that won't be used for 6 weeks or more.

 (P.S.
 I really enjoy sharing my original ideas and 40 years experience of growing and cooking my own organic food with you.
 It's most satisfying and naturally also very complimentary if others find "inspiration" in my work......But if you do happen to copy any of my material, or repeat it in any way online - I would appreciate it very much if you would please mention that it originally came from me.
 It's the result of many years of hard work and often hard won-experience.
 Thank you.)